CountCrypt: Quantum Cryptography between QCMA and PP: Introduction

 Recent work~\cite{C:ChuGolGra24} analogously defines a distributional variant of OWPuzzs.
 In particular, a distributional OWPuzzs consists of a sampler producing puzzle-key pairs $(s,k)$ such that given a puzzle $s$, it is hard to sample from the conditional distribution over keys $k$.
 It turns out that distributional OWPuzzs and OWPuzzs are equivalent~\cite{C:ChuGolGra24}.

 It is then not hard to build a distributional OWPuzzs from a QCCC KE.
-In particular, the puzzle will be the transcript (i.e., the sequence of messages exchanged) between Alice and Bob while the OWPuzz key will be the corresponding shared key of the KE.
-By correctness, the distribution over shared keys will be close to constant.
+In particular, the puzzle will be the transcript (i.e., the sequence of messages exchanged) between Alice and Bob while the OWPuzz key will be the corresponding shared key of the KE produced by Alice.
+For a random transcript, the conditional distribution over Alice's key will be close to the constant distribution, as otherwise Bob will disagree with Alice on the shared key.
 Distributionally inverting this puzzle is enough to recover the shared key and thus break the KE.